 Working with watermen to restore vital Chesapeake Bay fisheries

-Managing the Bay’s fisheries for both environmental and economic sustainability is a critical step toward protecting the important role these fish populations play within the Bay’s complex ecosystem.
+The complex Chesapeake ecosystem is home to an impressive diversity of habitats, plants and animals.
+Some 350 species of fish and shellfish use the bay for a portion of their lifecycles.
+Managing the bay’s fisheries for both environmental and economic sustainability is a critical step toward protecting the important role these fish populations play within the bay’s complex ecosystem.

 Chesapeake Bay Blue Crabs

 Blue crab is one of the largest and most valuable fisheries in Maryland and Virginia: roughly 80 million pounds of crab are caught annually.
 Unfortunately, poor management, limited data and little accountability have all contributed to an unstable fishery.